 These can be used when a villain becomes popular enough that the fandom becomes sympathetic to them.
 Thus, the author(s) want to use them more often and in more situations.
-However, meshing them into the main cast can be dangerous and disappointing if Good Is Dumb.
-This can also be unrealistic since even those downgraded to protagonists tend to be unsure of anyone trying to help them.
-Some heroes wouldn't exactly be quick to accept them, either.
+However, meshing them into the main cast can be dangerous and disappointing if it leads to a Redemption Demotion.
+Some heroes wouldn't be quick to accept them, either.
 After all, they are villains.

-One way to handle this is to present another character to befriend them.
-Ideally, this should be someone who could pose no threat or even be demanding, and depending on how the plot goes, the recovering villain becomes fond of this other character and may draw stability from their presence.
-The Morality Pet may even be somewhat pathetic (and will be told so), but has often gone through some anguish to which the recovering villain can relate secretly, or reminds the villain of someone he lost long ago.
-They're usually upbeat, though they might go a little overboard sometimes.
+One method of doing this is presenting another character to befriend them.
+Ideally, this should be an upbeat character who could pose no threat or even be demanding, and depending on how the plot goes, the recovering villain becomes fond of this other character and may draw stability from their presence.
+The Morality Pet may even be somewhat pathetic (and will be told so), but has often gone through some anguish to which the recovering villain can relate secretly, or reminds the villain of someone they lost long ago.
 If handled poorly, they might become a Satellite Character for the former villain.

-This also makes for a convenient excuse to help the heroes if needed; an ex-villain can simply claim to have his own 'selfish reasons' and save face.
+This also makes for a convenient excuse to help the heroes if needed; an ex-villain can simply claim to have their own "selfish reasons" and save face.
 Anyone messing with the Morality Pet can expect swift retribution from the ex-villain or antihero in question.
 If relationship with the morality pet is familial in nature, then Mama Bear, Papa Wolf or Big Brother Instinct (as appropriate) is involved.
 Sometimes Violently Protective Girlfriend or its male inverse if the morality pet is a love interest.

 This isn't just for villains, either.
 Despite sidekicks being less popular in comic books than they were originally, some writers pair them with Anti Heroes in an effort to humanize them.

 Not to be confused with a magic-user's familiar, the creature type of which often reveals the kind of person who owns it, though if the magic-user is fond of the familiar and treats it well, it could very well be a Morality Pet.